Connecting Leaders, Impacting Communities & Sustaining Programs

 As providers, we have a responsibility to be aware of what is working for our colleagues and clients in the field.
 Not only is it imperative for direct services, it also informs advocacy efforts, grant proposals and community, regional, and national responses to the refugee, asylum seeker, and asylee experience.

-We are interested in what approaches are working and invite those working in the field to submit an abstract.
 Regional and state refugee health coordinators, program directors, entrepreneurs in the torture field, social workers, health professionals, lawyers, educators, ESL teachers, therapists, faith leaders, refugee groups and other trauma-related professions will be encouraged to attend.